magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-theme-files/index.md

     mkdir orange-theme && cd orange-theme
     ```

+    {: .bs-callout .bs-callout-info}
     **Note:**
-    *Your theme directory does not need to be created inside a Magento application directory.*
+    Your theme directory does not need to be created inside a Magento application directory.

 1. Create a `media` directory and place a `preview.jpg` image file inside.
     This image is used as the preview image for your theme.